Active Substance: sirolimus

 How has Rapamune been studied?

 Rapamune has been studied in two main studies involving a total of 1,295 patients who were having a kidney transplant and were at low to moderate risk of rejection.
-The first study compared Rapamune oral solution with azathioprine (another anti-rejection medicine) in 719 patients, and the second compared it with placebo (a dummy treatment) in 576 patients.
+The first study compared Rapamune oral solution with azathioprine (another immunosuppressive medicine) in 719 patients, and the second compared it with placebo (a dummy treatment) in 576 patients.
 The medicines were used as an add-on to ciclosporin and corticosteroids.
 The effectiveness was measured by looking at the number of treatment failures (rejection or loss of the new kidney, or death) after six months.

 Two studies looked at Rapamune as maintenance treatment for up to five years in a total of 765 patients who had responded to an initial two- to three-month course of treatment and who were able to stop their dose of ciclosporin.